Home > Patients & Visitors > Health Library > Diabetic Kidney Disease

 An albumin urine test can detect very small amounts of protein in the urine.
 This allows doctors to find kidney disease early.
 Starting treatment early can prevent further damage to the kidneys.

-The eGFR is measured using a formula that compares a person's size, age, sex, and race to blood creatinine levels.
+The eGFR is measured using a formula that compares a person's size, age, and sex to blood creatinine levels.
 As kidney disease gets worse, the eGFR number goes down.

 When your doctor will start checking your kidney function depends on the type of diabetes you have.
 After testing starts, it should be done every year.footnote 1